sowmyasgowda27-blip/windows-internals-security-analysis/README.md

 **Security Relevance:**
 lsass.exe is responsible for authentication and credential handling in Windows.
 It is a high-value target for attackers, which is why Windows restricts access to this process and hides certain details.
+LSASS is often targeted for credential dumping attacks because attackers try to read credentials directly from its memory. :contentReference[oaicite:2]{index=2}

 **Observations:**
 The process behavior observed matches expected normal behavior.
 No suspicious